 If you want to improve your site’s functionality, you’ll need to download additional plugins–or apps–for your website.
 For instance, if you want to engage more users by using tools such as live chat, forms, etc., you can go for the free HubSpot WordPress Plugin.

 There are over 59,000+ WordPress plugins available and three plans for you to choose from:

 The takeaway: When it comes to assessing the WordPress costs, every element contributes to the overall budget differently.
-The WordPress development cost, in the end, depends on the features you want as well as the ultimate purpose of your website.
-This is why defining the cost to develop a WordPress website in absolute numbers is tricky.
+It depends on the features and custom requirements.

 How to Calculate the WordPress Website Estimate Cost?

 To help you get ahead of your WordPress website cost and budgeting needs, here’s a handy WordPress Cost Calculator by HubSpot:

 Generally speaking, based on this calculator above, the cost to develop a WordPress website will range anywhere between:

 |Cost to Develop a WordPress Website for Small/Medium Sized Business||$3 to $5 a month|